fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2e.md

 set "VITE_SOME_KEY=54l41n3n4v41m34rv0" && npm start // For Windows cmd.exe
 ```

-you can access the value of the key from the _process.env_ object:
+you can access the value of the key from the _import.meta.env_ object:

 ```js
 const api_key = import.meta.env.VITE_SOME_KEY